ranerp/lake-sandbox/README.md

 2. **Stage 2: Reorganization**
    - Converts from date-partitioned to parcel-chunk-partitioned
    - Uses hash-based distribution for balanced chunks
-   - Converts to Delta Lake format for ACID properties
+   - Converts to single partitioned Delta Lake table for ACID properties and automatic chunking

 3. **Stage 3: Validation**
-   - Validates data completeness and integrity
+   - Validates partitioned Delta table completeness and integrity
-   - Checks for parcel overlaps between chunks
+   - Checks for parcel overlaps between partitions
    - Ensures each parcel has all expected dates

 ## License